eviedense/CI.SI/WORLD.md

 -

+### CISILA J. SIVETA
+### LIKES - DISLIKES - HOBBIES

+Cisila does a lot with her free time.
+She, most notably, plays electric guitar.
+It was one of the few things she found herself really enjoying before everything went wrong- and to her, it's an anchor to the present, and what she can do.

+She loves collecting trinkets.
+Things from her favourite movies, shows, and even games.
+She doesn't play video games often, though, because she never has time.

+Cisila really enjoys clothing, especially footwear.
+She hates having to pick clothes out, though.
+It's hard for her- because she likes everything in her closet and she feels as though there are too many options.
+Usually, she just ends up in her usual purple-grey-white pallet.

+She would've been an engineer, had her life not fallen apart when it did.
+Using her engineer knowledge, she's able to build things using Construct.
+But it's not something she enjoys doing.
+Ever.
+It reminds her of what she should've been doing with her life, instead of what she *is* doing.

 ## LYLA SILVERMANN
 ### Age: 27 (as of 2033) - Born on October 31st, 2006
 ### Residence: Chicago, Illinois, U.S.A